-Just as the comprehensive coverage in auto insurance protects the insured individuals against physical damage to their cars, so does hull and machinery insurance provide physical damage protection for the ships or vessels and the machinery which is part of them.
+Just as the comprehensive coverage in auto insurance protects insured individuals against physical damage to their cars, so does hull and machinery insurance.
+Hull and machinery insurance provides physical damage protection for the ships, vessels, and their machinery.

 Characteristics of Hull and Machinery Insurance